Defining a Robust Directors and Officers Insurance Policy

 Who Is Covered

-D&O insurance policies cover, not surprisingly, directors and officers — the fiduciaries entrusted with the management of corporations and their assets.
+Directors and Officers insurance policies cover, not surprisingly, directors and officers — the fiduciaries entrusted with the management of corporations and their assets.
 As such, directors and officers must exercise due care and diligence in managing corporate affairs.
 Directors and officers have three commonly recognized duties to the entities they serve: care, loyalty, and obedience.
 Should the negligence of an officer or director result in losses to the corporation or its shareholders, these fiduciaries can be held personally liable.

 If an officer or director is sued for bodily injury, property damage, libel, slander, or false arrest, the corporation’s general liability policy will protect them.
 It does not, however, protect them from legal action against other kinds of wrongful acts — nor does their personal liability policy, as it likely excludes the individual’s business pursuits.